imyoga/Front-End-WeatherApp-Challange/README.md

 Your challenge is to build a responsive microsite that display the weather forecast at the locations given in the white text box.

 ## Functional requirements
+- `Securtiy is very critical.
+No one should be able to see the API key from dev tools.
+Source code must be hidden, too.`

 - Has a simple onboarding screen that will trigger the weather forecast base on the geolocation API of the browser.
 - Provide an user input where the user can change the location.
+User should get some suggestions based on current input of user.
 - Forecasts for: today, tomorrow and the day after tomorrow should be shown.
 - For temperatures below 15ºC, blue color should be used, for temperatures above 35ºC, red should be used and yellow should be used for other temperatures.
-- When there is no chosen location, gray should be used .
-If the user clicks on any temperature, the temperatures should be changed from Celsius to Fahrenheit or from Fahrenheit to Celsius.
+- When there is no chosen location, gray should be used.
+- If the user clicks on any temperature, the temperatures should be changed from Celsius to Fahrenheit or from Fahrenheit to Celsius.
 - The color defined here can be use for the text color or the background, be creative.
 - Components should flexible enough to display the day above or under the temperature.

+* Localization: support for multiple languages (English, French, ...)
+* Backend: proxy the request, handle better the quota (cache?)
+* Features: any extra features, you think use full for the user

 ## Non-functional requirements

 - Challenge is submitted as pull request against this repo ([fork it](https://help.github.com/articles/fork-a-repo/) and [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)).
 - The microsite should be deployed and usable.

-### Bonus

-* Localization: support for multiple languages (English, French, ...)
-* Backend: proxy the request, handle better the quota (cache?)
-* Features: any extra features, you think use full for the user

 ### Remarks